What is trenchless technology?

 The use of trenchless technology can reduce social costs and environmental impact, and simultaneously provide economic alternatives to traditional open-cut methods of repair, renewal, or installation.

-The success of such methods depends heavily on training, thorough & comprehensive site survey, planning, material selection and equipment choice.
-For surveying or location inspection, advanced techniques like radio/electromagnetic detection, sonar, CCTV, laser profiling, ground probing radar, GIS and mapping and multi-sensory robots are used.
+The success of such no-dig technology methods depends heavily on training, thorough & comprehensive site survey, planning, material selection, and equipment choice.
+For surveying or location inspection, advanced techniques like radio/electromagnetic detection, sonar, CCTV, laser profiling, ground probing radar, GIS and mapping, and multi-sensory robots are used.

-No-dig/trenchless technology is particularly useful in plumbing jobs.
+Trenchless technology is particularly useful in plumbing jobs and pipeline repair.

 Drain relining using trenchless technology restores and resurrects the drainage system without the need for large excavations.
 It is very popular among customers in domestic properties, as well as highway construction agencies who use this method on the road’s primary drains.

 Trenchless pipe repair

 The trenchless technology is used also to install patch liners that restore cracks, holes, fractures, and breaks as part of drain repairs.
 In many places, this trenchless technology is used to fit full-length liners to extend the life of the drainage system, bypassing the need to excavate and replace the line completely.
 The benefits of this no-dig technology are endless and it is a blessing for pipeline repair and installation work sites.

 No-dig technology repair techniques are a cost-effective remedy, particularly if the faulty drain connection goes below an extension, and more so when excavating the spot means creating major disruption.
 The no-dig technology does away with the chaos and waste generation related to digging and excavation work.

 Trenchless sewer repair process